cudmore/homecage/docs/docs/dev-notes.md

 ## mkDocs

 We use [mkdocs][mkdocs] to generate the documentation website from markdown files.
+On the Raspberry, mkdocs will only install into Python 3.x

 Install